lbm364dl/blog/_posts/2025-03-16-the-hidden-voices-of-chinese-characters.md

 explanations from others that have read the Shuowen Jiezi for you?
 Then why not read it yourself?_ Okay, this is a hardcore resource.
-Here, you can access the entire _Shuowen Jiezi_ in Chinese, along with commentaries from the annotated edition by Duan Yucai's annotated edition from 1815 and many other sources.
+Here, you can access the entire _Shuowen Jiezi_ in Chinese, along with commentaries from Duan Yucai's annotated edition from 1815 and many other sources.
 You must _really_ like etymology if you end up here.
 Again, if you don't speak Chinese, you can just translate, not a big deal.
 Another thing that I find awesome (and I value in any dictionary) is that you can click any character in the text and it directly goes to the entry for that character.
 A _paradise_ for linguists and etymology _enthusiasts_.

 Let's acknowledge and appreciate the immense effort that so many people have put into compiling these resources and offering them for free.
 The